jasonli35/GFP/README.md

-# Clothing Fit Prediction in E-Commerce: Analyzing the Rent the Runway
+# Clothing Fit Prediction in E-Commerce

 **1. Introduction**
 Proper fit in clothing is essential for people's overall satisfaction